vknabel/vscode-swift-development-environment/README.md

    # $ apt-get update && apt-get install libcurl4-openssl-dev
    # Ensure LD_LIBRARY_PATH contains /your/swift/usr/lib
    # And have $ sudo ln -s /your/swift/usr/lib/libsourcekitdInProc.so /usr/lib/sourcekitdInProc
-   $ swift build -Xlinker -l:sourcekitdInProc -c release

-   # For macOS (when using swiftenv or multiple Toolchains)
-   $ make install LIB_DIR=/Library/Developer/Toolchains/swift-latest.xctoolchain/usr/lib
+   $ make install PREFIX=/usr/local

-   # For macOS (using Xcode's Toolchain)
+   # For macOS
-   $ make install LIB_DIR=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib
+   $ make install PREFIX=/usr/local
    ```

-3. Add the _absolute_ path to your compiled sourcekite binary `swift.path.sourcekite` to your vscode settings as `/path/to/your/sourcekite-bin/.build/release/sourcekite`.
+3. Add the _absolute_ path to your compiled sourcekite binary `swift.path.sourcekite` to your vscode settings as `/usr/local/sourcekite`.

 If you experience any problems during installation, file an issue or write me an [email](mailto:dev@vknabel.com).
 All kind of feedback helps especially when trying to automate this.